ATV permits in Oregon

 All permits, Class I, II, III, and IV are valid for 2 years from the month of issue.
 The permit expires on the last day of the month punched on the permit.
 Therefore if a permit is purchased at the beginning of the month, it will be valid for 2 years plus the remainder of the days of that month.

 For side-by-sides, jeeps, trucks and passenger vehicle, the permit must be visible from the rear of the vehicle.
 Suggested placement areas are bumper, tailgate or rear window.
 For quads, place the permit on the right hand side of vehicle in visible location for sand rail vehicles the permit is to be displayed on the backside of the roll bar in the middle.
-For motorcycles, display permit in allocation that is visible when the rider is on the vehicle.
+For motorcycles, display permit in a location that is visible when the rider is on the vehicle.

 Permits that are lost or damaged, such as broken windows, switching out body parts, or peeled off by removing front forks will be replaced for the full fee and a new permit must be issued.

 Out of state permits:

 An ATV/OHV operating permit that is issued in another state shall be honored in the State of Oregon if the issuing state also honors an Oregon ATV operating permit.
 This arrangement is Reciprocity.
 Unfortunately more states do not accept the State of Oregon Permit, therefore residents of those states must purchase an Oregon ATV Permit.

 There is not a different permit for out of state residents.
 You would just purchase the regular Oregon ATV Permit and that would be valid for 2 years.

 For a list of states that have reciprocity with Oregon visit the Out-of-State Riders section below.

 A person who operates an off road vehicle in a designated off road area or trail without a permit is subject to a Class C traffic violation.
 Which is base fine of $160.